-- Review SAR (Student Aid Report) from the FAFSA and make any necessary changes. - Review college acceptances and financial aid awards with your parents and counselor. - Apply for local scholarships. - Make your choice of school and mail your deposit by May 1.
+- Review SAR (Student Aid Report) from the FAFSA and make any necessary changes. - Review college acceptances and financial aid awards with your parents and counselor. - Apply for local scholarships, check the school webpage, school counseling, scholarships for more information and Mrs. Prescott can assist and may call you down for specific local scholarships. - Make your choice of school and mail your deposit by May 1.
 You should submit a deposit to one school only. - Notify other colleges to which you have been accepted but will not attend. - Continue scholarship research.
-Check for local scholarships weekly. - Let Mrs. Vollrath know of your final choice of college.
+Check for local scholarships weekly. - Let Mrs. Vollrath know the college you made your deposit to for the fall.